 Arugula is a dark green, peppery green that is used both raw and cooked.
-Wild arugula tend to have more of a kick than the cultivated kind.
+Wild arugula tends to have more of a kick than the cultivated kind.
 If the level of peppery kick is important to you, be sure to taste a bit before you buy, if possible, since its flavor ranges from quite mild to rather spicy.
-Learn more about arugula here.

 02 of 10

 Chard comes in Swiss (white ribs), red, golden, and mixed rainbow versions.
 Each has its own flavor, but an earthy edge defines them all.
 Chard is usually cooked, but can be chopped up and added to salads raw.
 In any case, many dishes benefit from cutting the ribs out from the leaves and cooking them separately.Continue to 5 of 10 below.